RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/06_cron_job_setup.md

 # Add entry to cron

 ### Question #6 Part 1:
-Set The Cron Job for the user "Natasha" that should runs daily every 1 minute local time and executes "Ex200 Testing" with logger.
+- Set a Cron Job for the user "Natasha" which runs daily every minute local time, and executes "Ex200 Testing" with logger.
+- Set another Cron Job for the user "Nastasha" which runs daily at 2:30pm local time, and executes "Hello World".

 ***
 (scroll down for an answer)